robotarium/GTernal/README.md

 2. You have fully assembled robots.
     > [!NOTE]
     > Check if the Pi and Teensy are connected through UART.
 If the Pi is not connected with a programmed Teensy as instructed in Step 1, the firmware will not be started by the setup script properly in the following steps.
+3. Only the new robots to be setup are connected to the WiFi.
+    > [!IMPORTANT]
+    > The current automatic setup script looks for all robots with the MAC addresses specified in 'GTernal/config/mac_list.json' file and starts the setup process for the robots.
+Therefore, it will start the setup process even for the robots already with the firmware installed if they are connected to the WiFi.
+Since this may cause problems for the existing robots, t is recommended to only turn on the new robots to be set up.
 <!-- ## 1 - Repository Setup
 During the setup process, each robot runs an automatic setup script which clones the firmware from a GitHub repository.
 By default, the setup script clones the official GTernal repository.
 This needs to be changed to clone your repository with updated configuration files.